aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/oneclick-word-document-generator-for-dynamics-crm/extend-and-contribute-oneclick-generator/_index.md

 ﻿---
-title: Extend and Contribute to CRM OneClick Word Document Generator – Aspose.Words for .NET
+title: Extend and Contribute to CRM OneClick Word Document Generator
+second_title: Aspose.Words for .NET
 articleTitle: Extend and Contribute to CRM OneClick Word Document Generator
 linktitle: Extend and Contribute to CRM OneClick Word Document Generator
 description: "How to defined a custom workflow using Aspose.Words to generate document from template in C#."